Finite-Agent Stochastic Differential Games on Large Graphs: II. Graph-Based Architectures: Introduction

 This paper, the second part of the series, focuses on algorithmic design.
 We introduce a novel NN architecture called \textbf{Non-Trainable Modification (NTM)}, which integrates graph topology directly into the network design by introducing fixed, non-trainable weights based on the adjacency structure.
 This graph-guided sparsification enhances interpretability, maintains training stability, and reduces the number of trainable parameters, an especially desirable feature for large and sparse graphs.
 Compared to conventional graph convolutional networks (GCNs) \cite{defferrard2016convolutional,kipf2016semi}, NTM offers better alignment with game-theoretic structures and is well-suited for strategy parameterization in stochastic games on graphs.

-\textbf{Main Contribution.} Our key contributions are threefold: (i) We propose the NTM architecture, a graph-guided modification of feedforward neural networks (FNN) with fixed non-trainable components, and theoretically establish its universal approximation property for NE strategies in graph games (cf. Theorem~\ref{thm:express}). (ii) Through extensive supervised learning experiments, we benchmark NTM against standard FNNs and state-of-the-art GCNs, demonstrating its competitive expressivity and superior training stability over GCNs. (iii) We integrate NTM into two deep-learning-based solvers, Direct Parameterization (DP) \cite{han2016deep} and Deep BSDE \cite{han2017deep}, resulting in new algorithms (NTM-DP and NTM-DBSDE) for solving stochastic differential games on graphs.
-Numerical results show that these methods achieve comparable performance to their original counterparts while significantly reducing the number of trainable parameters involved.

-\textbf{Related Literature.} Recent developments of deep learning have inspired numerous new methods for solving SDGs, most of which consist of two critical components: a technique that treats multi-agent interaction, and an optimization scheme for the strategy.
-Commonly used techniques include fictitious play (DFP) \cite{brown1949some,brown1951iterative}, where each player optimizes its own strategy while assuming other players use fixed past strategies, and policy iteration \cite{zhang2023global}, where all players follow their previous strategies to evaluate the value function, followed by a policy improvement.
+\textbf{Related Literature.} Recent developments in deep learning have inspired numerous new methods for solving SDGs, most of which consist of two critical components: a technique for handling multi-agent interactions and an optimization scheme for strategy updates.
+Commonly used techniques include fictitious play (FP) \cite{brown1949some,brown1951iterative}, where each player optimizes its own strategy while assuming other players use fixed past strategies, and policy iteration \cite{zhang2023global}, where all players follow their previous strategies to evaluate the value function, followed by a policy improvement.
 In terms of the optimization scheme, algorithms are motivated by different characterizations of the optimality/equilibrium criteria.
 Direct parameterization \cite{bachouch2022deep,han2016deep} aligns with directly minimizing the expected cost, deep Galerkin method \cite{al2019applications,sirignano2018dgm} focuses on solving the Hamilton-Jacobi-Bellman (HJB) system, while BSDE-based solvers \cite{han2017deep,han2020deep,hure2020deep} are motivated by the Feynman-Kac characterization of the HJB solution.
 We refer readers to the survey \cite{hu2023recent} for a comprehensive overview of the development of deep learning-based game solvers.

 Motivated by the non-Euclidean structure of graphs, the machine learning community has developed graph neural networks (GNNs), which outperform traditional graph embedding approaches in various graph-related tasks \cite{zhou2020graph}.
 Most GNNs leverage message passing mechanisms and fall into two broad categories: spectral-based, which propagate information via the graph Laplacian \cite{defferrard2016convolutional,kipf2016semi}, and spatial-based, which operate directly on local neighborhoods \cite{atwood2016diffusion}.
 GNNs have achieved notable success in diverse domains such as chemistry and biology \cite{duvenaud2015convolutional,fout2017protein}, knowledge graphs \cite{bordes2013translating}, and generative modeling \cite{bojchevski2018netgan}.
 We refer readers to \cite{wu2020comprehensive,zhang2019graph} for comprehensive surveys.